 | Contribution & Legacy | Medium to high | Time, money, skills | Purpose, social impact | Volunteering, philanthropy | Deep meaning, community benefit |

 Start by selecting one or two areas that need attention and set a single, meaningful goal.
-Use tools like the Life Purpose App to uncover your life path and align goals with your core strengths and purpose5.
+Use tools like the Life Purpose App to uncover your life path and align goals with core strengths and purpose5.
 For planning templates and exercises, see our goal-setting toolkit.

 FAQs

-Q: How do I choose which area to focus on first?
-A: Assess current satisfaction in each area, pick one or two with the biggest gap between importance and reality, and set a single SMART goal to start.
+A: Assess current satisfaction in each area, pick one or two with the largest gap between importance and reality, and set a single SMART goal to start.

-Q: What if I don’t have time for all eight areas?
 A: Prioritize by season.
 Use small, consistent actions in lower-priority areas so nothing falls apart while you focus on the most urgent goals.

-Q: How can I track progress across multiple life areas?
 A: Use a quarterly review with simple metrics (hours invested, milestones hit, mood ratings).
 Track net worth for finance, sleep and activity for health, and qualitative notes for relationships and meaning.

 Ready to align your goals with your life path?
 Discover personalized insights with the Life Purpose App at https://lifepurposeapp.com.5